v3rse/site/source/_posts/oss-step1-git-mastery.md

 Under The Hood
 ---
 This is what `git` actually does; it manipulates files in your file system based on commands you give it.
 It manages everything it does logical in a tree structure .
 The commands I mentioned help you navigate and manipulate the tree structure.
 One of these commands is `commit` which creates a node in this tree.
+A node represents a group of changes to files in the project.

-Think of the `master` branch as container for or a grouping of nodes(commits) on the tree with the most recent node on top. `HEAD`,on the other hand, is a **reference** to the **node** the `work space` of the repository currently points to.
+Think of the `master` branch as container for or a group of nodes(commits) on the tree with the most recent node on top. `HEAD`,on the other hand, is a **reference** to the **node** the `work space` of the repository currently points to.
 Confusing?
 Don't worry it gets clearer.

 ![Tree](http://imgs.xkcd.com/comics/git_commit.png)